DigixGlobal/doxity/README.md

 Unless you override them, default arguments will be used:

 - `doxity init  --target --source` (you can also pass any arguments to save them to `.doxityrc`)
-- `doxity build --target --src --dir`
+- `doxity compile --target --src --dir`
 - `doxity develop --target`
 - `doxity publish --target --out`